linroger/Finance-Notes-and-Marginalia/Course Notes/HBR Notes/Oaktree and the Restructuring of CIT Group.md

 - Historically relied on long-term debt (80%) and [](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%207-%20CP,%20Repo,%20and%20the%20Crisis/Class%20Note%2012%20-%20Commercial%20Paper.md#Class%20Note%2012%20–%20Commercial%20Paper | Commercial%20Paper) (5-10%)
 - Limited deposit funding cushion - less than 5% of assets
 - Minimal equity capital - 6-7% of assets from 2006-2008
 When the financial crisis hit in 2007-2008,  CIT lost access to unsecured debt markets and could no longer issue [](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%207-%20CP,%20Repo,%20and%20the%20Crisis/Class%20Note%2012%20-%20Commercial%20Paper.md#Class%20Note%2012%20–%20Commercial%20Paper | Commercial%20Paper).
 CIT could no longer roll over or access enough debt funding to sustain operations.
-Its credit ratings were downgraded,  making debt issuance prohibitively expensive. [](Class%20Note%2012%20–%20Commercial%20Paper#Class%20Note%2012%20–%20Commercial%20Paper | CP) rollovers dropped quickly from $8B/month to near zero.
+Its credit ratings were downgraded,  making debt issuance prohibitively expensive. [](Class%20Note%2012%20–%20Commercial%20Paper#Class%20Note%2012%20–%20Commercial%20Paper | CP) rollovers dropped quickly from $8B/month to near zero.$

 To bridge the gap,  CIT drew on credit lines and increased secured borrowing:

-- Raised $3B in a secured loan from Goldman Sachs in 2008
+- Raised $3B in a secured loan from Goldman Sachs in 2008$
-- Drew $7.3B on credit lines in Q1 2008 - immediately maxing out facilities
+- Drew $7.3B on credit lines in Q1 2008 - immediately maxing out facilities$
 - Increased secured borrowing from $17B (2006) to $32B (Q2 2009)
-- Encumbered 30% of CIT assets with secured debt by 2009

-However,  this was a short term patch and did not fix the core funding gap.
+- Encumbered 30% of CIT assets with secured debt by 2009 However,  this was a short term patch and did not fix the core funding gap.
 Credit lines were maxed out quickly while secured debt had limits.

 By 2009,  CIT could not refinance maturing debt due to:

-- Lack of unsecured market access at reasonable rates
+- Lack of unsecured market access $\$a_t$$ reasonable rates
 - Inability to roll [](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%207-%20CP,%20Repo,%20and%20the%20Crisis/Class%20Note%2012%20-%20Commercial%20Paper.md#Class%20Note%2012%20–%20Commercial%20Paper | Commercial%20Paper)
 - Credit lines fully utilized
-- Assets already heavily encumbered by secured debt

-The over-reliance on debt markets without a stable deposit base or adequate equity buffer left CIT extremely exposed when wholesale funding disappeared during the financial crisis.
+- Assets already heavily encumbered by secured debt The over-reliance on debt markets without a stable deposit base or adequate equity buffer left CIT extremely exposed when wholesale funding disappeared during the financial crisis.

 **3. What are the unique characteristics of CIT,  as compared to other types of financial institutions,  that will influence the outcome of the restructuring?**